 By this time, Connery had made a total of six Bond pictures, and fans were in a frenzy.
 Once, he looked up from a urinal to find a photographer snapping a photo.
 The man who once reveled in notoriety now shrunk from the spotlight.
 He retreated from Hollywood, moving his wife and her three children from her first marriage into mansions in England and Marbella, Spain.
 It would be more than a decade before he reluctantly agreed to reprise his Bond role one last time, in 1983's Never Say Never Again.
 For this, he was paid salary of several million dollars—a far cry from the original $16,000 he earned for Dr. No.

-He's been called "the rogue with the brogue", and at almost 60 years of age in 1989, was named People magazine's "Sexiest Man Alive."
+Connery has been called "the rogue with the brogue," and in 1989, at almost 60 years of age, he was named People magazine's "Sexiest Man Alive."
 But while his professional work is applauded, his personal choices have often come under fire.
-"I'm not shy about voicing what I believe to be true," he said in 1998 when he was denied a British knighthood due to his active support for the Scottish National Party.
-(He was later knighted by Queen Elizabeth II in 2000.)
-In 1999, Connery also received a Kennedy Center Honor for Lifetime Achievement.
+"I'm not shy about voicing what I believe to be true," he said in 1998, after being denied a British knighthood due to his active support for the Scottish National Party.
+(He would be knighted by Queen Elizabeth II in 2000.)
+In 1999, Connery received a Kennedy Center Honor for Lifetime Achievement.

 After decades in the spotlight, Connery remains a street-smart, self-made man who never apologizes, and time doesn't seem to have mellowed him.
-Sir Sean Connery, with his charm, sex appeal, and trademark braggadocio, credits none other than himself for his success and longevity.
+With his charm, sex appeal and trademark braggadocio, Connery credits none other than himself for his success and longevity.
 But he acknowledges a debt to his fans as well.
 "Everything I've done has had to be accomplished in my own cycle, my own time, on my own behalf, and with my own sweat," he has said.
 "But if people hadn't liked what I was doing, I'd probably be delivering milk today—and I never forget that.